mauriemann/MigPol/Migration25_main.md

 Matthew Gibney (2016): Political Theory, Ethics, and Forced Migration.
 In: Fiddian-Qasmiyeh et al.: The Oxford Handbook of Forced Migration Studies.
 Oxford 2016.
 S. 48-59.

 Glick Schiller, Nina & Basch, Linda & Blanc-Szanton, Cristina.
 (1992).
-Towards a Transnational Perspective on Migration: Race, Class, Ethnicity, and Nationalism Reconsidered.
-Annals of the New York Academy of Sciences.
+Transnationalism: A New Analytic Framework for Understanding Migration Annals of the New York Academy of Sciences.
 645. 1-24. https://doi.org/10.1111/j.1749-6632.1992.tb33482.x

 Mimi Sheller, John Urry (2006): The New Mobilities Paradigm.
 Environment and Planning A: Economy and Space, 38(2), 207-226. https://doi.org/10.1068/a37268